nodeRAIN/bash/README.md

   `su root`

-3. lunch the script and follow the unstructions
+3. lunch the script and follow the instructions

   `./noderain-setup.sh`